 All instances of encoding of the S-57 Feature object PRCARE and its binding attributes will be converted automatically to an instance of the S-101 feature Precautionary Area during the automated conversion process.
 However the following exceptions apply:

-The relevant cautionary information encoded in the mandatory attributes INFORM and TXTDSC will be converted to an instance of the Information type Nautical Information (see DCEG clause 24.4), complex attribute information.
+The relevant cautionary information encoded in the mandatory attributes INFORM and TXTDSC will be converted to an instance of the complex attribute information.
 See also clause 2.3.

 Deep water routes